coleslatt/coleslatt.github.io/about.md

 permalink: /about/
 ---

-I make beats and build neural networks
+I make beats, build neural networks

 ### More Information